Why Inner work?

 The leader who shied from the limelight:

 I coached a senior software quality manager.
-Her organisation decided that they’re going to do a conference where they were going to host people from other organisations.
+Her organisation decided that they were going to do a conference where they were going to host people from other organisations.

 It was time, at the end of the conference, when the recognitions were about to happen.
 She said- “I don’t know what happened but I just stepped back and allowed these 3 other colleagues to come forward to be seen and heard much more.”
 Right there, in front of the whole organisation she lost a significant opportunity to be seen and heard.